Business Curriculum at LCCC

 To learn more about teacher education programs, click here.

 Get a Plan

-Find out how the FREE MyPlan workshop can help you choose the right career path, major and more.
+Find out how the FREE MyPlan online tool can help you choose the right career path, major and more.

 Simple and easy-to-complete assessments that will help you understand your strengths and how they can effect your choice of occupation and major.